 The task managers will be the first line of support to Principal Investigators and alternate certifiers for any payroll certification related questions.

-The department overseers will be the first line of support to department task managers, and will be responsible for monitoring overall department payroll certification activity including escalation process.
+The department overseers where applicable in SOM, DoR, H&S will be the first line of support to department task managers, and will be responsible for monitoring overall department payroll certification activity including escalation process.

-The school overseers will be the first line of support to department overseers, and will be responsible for monitoring overall school payroll certification activity including escalation process.
+The school overseers will be the first line of support to department overseers and task managers where applicable, and will be responsible for monitoring overall school payroll certification activity including escalation process.

-There is helpful information maintained on the DoResearch website for user reference (communications, instructions, policies, procedures and contacts):
+There is helpful information maintained on the DoResearch website for user reference (communications, User Guides , policy, and contacts):

-http://doresearch/research-scholarship/annual-payroll-distribution-certification